 Ốc Hấp Sả

-In Saigon, Quán Ốc offers a wider variety of snails, mostly sea snails, prepared in numerous ways and paired with diverse sauces.
-Snails’ chewy and crunchy texture is ideal for soaking up and showcasing the flavors of these sauces.
-This style of Quán Ốc has since become extreme popular throughout Vietnam.
+In Saigon, Quán Ốc offers an astonishing variety of snails, mostly seawater species, prepared in endless ways and paired with vibrant sauces.
+The chewy, slightly crunchy texture of snails makes them the ideal canvas for soaking up these bold, flavorful sauces.
+This unique style of snail dining has since spread like wildfire throughout Vietnam.

 1

-In addition to snails, you’ll also find other choices like mantis shrimp (tôm tít/bề bề), mini lobsters (tôm hùm), sea urchins (nhum), squid teeth (răng mực), quail egg balut (trứng cút lộn), and octopus (bạch tuộc), blue crabs (ghẹ)…
+Beyond snails, you’ll find an impressive selection of seafood delights, such as mantis shrimp (tôm tít/bề bề), mini lobsters (tôm hùm), sea urchins (nhum), squid teeth (răng mực), quail egg balut (trứng cút lộn), octopus (bạch tuộc), and blue crabs (ghẹ).

 Squid Teeth In Chili Sauce